Urbanus is a ten-year-old child and the main star of the series. He is basically a brat.

 - Named After Somebody Famous: Urbanus, just like the comedian he is based on, is named after several medieval popes of the same name.

-- Wholesome Crossdresser: He disguised himself as a girl in "Urbanellalla".
+- Wholesome Crossdresser: He disguises himself as a girl in "Urbanellalla".

 César is Urbanus' alcoholic, tobacco addicted, adulterous father.
 He is rather stupid.